Agoric/documentation/main/zoe/api/zoe.md

 `paymentKeywordRecord` is a record with keywords as keys, with values of the actual `payments` to be escrowed.
-A `payment` is expected for every rule under `give`.
+A `payment` is expected for every entry under `give`.

  `offer()` returns a `promise` for a `userSeat`.